dahamv/dahamv.github.io/technologies/html/sass.md

   make the file as **_base.scss** so that SCSS compiler doesn't compile it. and you can use it with @use.
 - supports **Functions** and **Mixins**.
 Functions return something.
 Mixins only do placing the CSS.
 - supports Inheritance.
+- can use Operators for calculations. + - / *
+- can use Conditionals in mixins and functions.. if else with @if and @else

 ### Mixins and Functions